SKcric07/Construction-Website/README.md

 # Construction-Website
-This project is all about an Construction website made using HTML and CSS
+This project is based on a Construction website which is mainly made by using HTML and CSS